Spanish Revolution of 1936: The agrarian communities

 The trend of latifundismo in the Spanish countryside led to widespread unrest among the peasantry.
 The confiscations of the 19th century had failed to substantially modify the structure of land ownership and the republic's agrarian reform process had not fulfilled the expectations for change.
 Thus, as a result of the coup d'état, a revolutionary process began in which the peasants expropriated from the landowners and organized self-managed communities based on collective ownership of the means of production.
 This phenomenon has been called "collectivization".
 The collectivities were created through different means.
 In regions that the nationalists had not seized, the municipalities and the peasants themselves initiated collectivization.

-Thus was formed a collective labor regime in which the lands of the aristocrats and landowners were expropriated and joined together with the lands of other collectives.
+Thus was formed a collective labor regime in which the lands of the aristocrats and landowners were expropriated and joined with the lands of other collectives.
 Animals, tools, and work were all held and done collectively.
 Periodic assemblies were held to direct what the community was doing, as well as negotiate with other communities and encourage exchange.
 Most of these collectives were born in response to the lands that were left empty or were seized by committees after the coup d'état.
 The IRA counted between 1,500 and 2,500 communities throughout Spain.
 These collectives came to be territorially organized as was the case in Aragon, in Castile with the unification of the peasant federations, or in Levante with the creation of the CLUEA.
 Throughout the war they were present in the political and economic approaches of each faction, being in a way another of the ideological battlefields within the republican side.

 The union or departure from the collective community was free.
 If a small owner wanted to continue working the land on their own, they could do so as long as they did not hire anyone.
-That is, the collectives were organizations of the people who managed the production, work, and distribution of all goods and services.
-In some towns they became the entire population while in others they were only part of it.
 The UGT-organized National Federation of Land Workers (FNTT), which had more than half a million affiliates, was largely in favor of the collectives.